A.S. Information Technology

 ITEC 275 - Computer Networks: Switching, Routing, & Wans (4)

-This course covers both the design and basic configuration of computer networks.
-Using Cisco Systems CCDA? certification as a guide, students will learn about the OSI model, network topologies, Wide Area Network (WAN) technologies, wireless LAN, IP addressing, routing protocols, and network security mechanisms.
-This course also utilizes simulation software to create a small virtual network on the student's personal computer running Windows XP or Vista.
-This provides the student interactive configuration experience with the Cisco Systems Internetworking Operating System (IOS) in an isolated environment.
-Note, this course has proctored exam(s).
+This course covers both the design and configuration of computer networks.
+Students will learn about the OSI model, network topologies, Wide Area Network (WAN) technologies, Wireless Local Area Network (WLAN), routing, switching, Cisco network devices configuration, IP addressing, routing protocols, and network security, Software Defined Networking (SDN), Network Function Virtualization, and network operations, and management.
+This course provides the student interactive configuration experience with the Cisco Systems Internetworking Operating System (IOS), Mininet, and Network Simulator (ns-3) in an isolated environment.

 MIS 200 - Management Information Systems (4)